 This mower is suitable for anyone with a small to medium-sized lawn with flat or variable terrain who wants a self-propelled, walk-behind gas lawnmower.

 Self-propel lawnmowers such as this Craftsman model are relative newcomers to the lawnmower industry.
-This model is getting great reviews from buyers and other reviewers.
+Yet, as you could tell from this Craftsman M310 review, this model is getting great reviews from buyers and other reviewers.

 This machine comes with a 2-year warranty, and it’s a solid choice for people with small to medium yards who have space for storing gas-powered yard equipment.